-Sexual assault is a crime that can be committed by both men and women against men or women.
+Sexual assault is a crime that can be committed by all genders against anyone.

 What is sexual assault?

 Different types of sexual assault include:

 - Being forced or pressured into sex acts which you don’t want to do

 - Objects or parts of the body (like a finger) being put into someone’s vagina or anus when that person didn’t want it to happen